JaciBrunning/EmbeddedTools/README.md

                     order 1                                 // Set the order of this artifact.
 Smaller numbers deployed first.
 Default: 50
                 }

+                myfileset(FileSetArtifact) {            // Deploy multiple files all at once
+                    files = fileTree(dir: 'myfiles').files  // Set the files to use.
+Required.
+                    cache true                              // Cache files on remote system?
+Default: true

+                    predeploy << "mycommand"                // Set commands to run before deploying this artifact postdeploy << "mycommand"               // Set commands to run after deploying this artifact order 1                                 // Set the order of this artifact.
+Smaller numbers deployed first.
+Default: 50
+                }

                 jar(JavaArtifact) {                     // Set up a Java artifact.
 Name of this artifact is the task name (jar for most projects) filename "myfile.othername"             // Set the filename on the remote system.
 Default: name of java artifact file cache true                              // Cache file on remote system?
 Default: true